 On the meteorological maps, it is common to use wind barbs to show the wind speed and direction at the same time.
 Here, the wind direction is the position of the barb (line and feather(s)) in 360 degrees.
 In other words, the wind blows from the feather(s) to the opposite direction — often dots.

-Yes, reading barbs are a bit more difficult than arrows, so learn more about how to read wind barbs.
+Yes, reading barbs is a bit more difficult than arrows, so learn more about how to read wind barbs.

 You can also determine wind direction by using isobars.
 These are lines on a map that connect points with the same atmospheric pressure.
 The wind moves counterclockwise around the low-pressure area (L) and clockwise around the high-pressure area (H).
 This means that the wind will move left or right along the length of the isobar depending on the location of the high or low-pressure areas.